Become a CFD and AIFD

-Those participating in a PFDE in conjunction with a Symposium will receive their results approximately one month following the PFDE.
+Those participating in a PFDE in conjunction with a Symposium will receive their results approximately three weeks following the PFDE.

 Maintaining Your Accreditation (No fee)

-To maintain the status of a CFD and AIFD, individuals must meet certain continuing education requirements every three years.
-Every three years for 21 years, he or she must earn 25 Continuing Education units and must submit proof of the same.
+To maintain the status of a CFD and AIFD, individuals must meet certain continuing education requirements every three years for CFD and every five years for AIFD.
+For CFD, every three years for 21 years, he or she must earn 25 Continuing Education units and must submit proof of the same.
+For AIFD, every five years for 20 years, he or she must earn 30 Continuing Education units and must submit proof of the same.
 The Continuing Education requirements can be easily accumulated by attending a Symposium or by attending a plethora of other floral industry design education programs.
 Continuing Education units can also be earned through demonstrated leadership and participation in floral industry organizations including AIFD.
-AIFD members must obtain 5 out of their 25 Continuing Education units in the area of service and leadership.
-Click here to learn more about how to earn your 25 Continuing Education units.
+AIFD members must obtain 5 out of their 30 Continuing Education units in the area of service and leadership.
+Click here to learn more about how to earn your Continuing Education units.

 Tools For Success